-3) Excavation operations adjacent to and below existing waterlines shall be done manually and in a manner to prevent disturbance of or damage to the existing waterlines.
+3) Excavation operations adjacent to and below existing waterlines shall be done in a manner to prevent disturbance of or damage to the existing waterlines.

 4) The Applicant shall keep all excavated and construction material a safe distance back from the edge of excavations to avoid overloading the sides of excavations and to prevent slides or cave-ins.

 5) Grading shall be performed as necessary and where practicable to prevent surface water from flowing into excavations and any water accumulating therein shall be removed by pumping or other approved method.
 The pipelines shall not, at any time, be used for trench drainage.